 One of my great joys is traveling with our dog, Toby.
 Toby absolutely loves car journeys and exploring…perhaps more than we do!

 We recently took a trip to the Ft.
 Worth area over New Year’s, and stayed at “The Bunkhouse,” a cozy guest cottage that we found on Airbnb.
+A Ft.
+Worth long weekend getaway was absolutely delightful!

 The Bunkhouse – Airbnb